THE KU KLUX KLAN IN NORTH CAROLINA AND THE NATION

 Following this general script, in the early years of the twentieth century southern newspapers would periodically publish nostalgic KKK stories, usu- ally based on firsthand accounts of surviving klan members.
 One such tale drew upon the diaries of North Carolinian Randolph Shotwell, a Rutherford County klan leader who later served two years in a federal penitentiary for his role in a 1871 raid on Rutherfordton, the county seat.
 Shotwell characterized the klan as a reaction to "the humiliations, the exactions, the persecutions and personal annoyances" placed on white southerners by the "unjust" Freedmen's Bureau and other federally controlled agencies.
 These sorts of interventions stirred up racial antagonisms, he argued.
 "Uninfluenced by outsiders," Shotwell explained, the freedmen "would for the most part have continued to work and sing and dance on the old plantation."
 Instead, faced with the "oppression" that resulted from Reconstruction's various corruptions, the klan corrected abuses and "shielded women and children from the insolence, rapacity and brutal passions of vile desperadoes, white or black."
 Echoed in various early twentieth-century historical volumes, including J. G. de Roulhac Hamilton's influential History of North Carolina, this basic account was viewed as authoritative in much of the South.

-From Klansville, U.S.A.
-The Rise and Fall of the Civil Rights-Era Ku Klux Klan by David Cunningham.
-Copyright 2013 by David Cunningham.
-Excerpted by permission of the Oxford University Press.
+Reprinted from Klansville, U.S.A.: The Rise and Fall of the Civil Rights-Era Ku Klux Klan with permission from Oxford University Press USA.
+Copyright Oxford University Press 2013.